ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 ### **Is there sc-event of adding sc-node?**

-A sc-event is defined as the addition, modification or erasing of connections between sc-elements, or link content changing.
+A sc-event is defined as the addition, modification or erasing of connections between sc-elements, or changing link content, or erasing sc-element.
 This is so because knowledge is not a single sc-element, and knowledge is construction of three sc-elements at least.
 A sc-element does not carry any knowledge in itself.
 Therefore, a sc-event is considered to be emergence of some new knowledge.
+But there is an exception, erasing sc-elements with no connections with other sc-elements is considered an event.

 ### **Is fact of what happened recorded in the knowledge base?
 Are sc-events recorded in the knowledge base?**